lama010101/guess-history/README.md

+FIRST READ ARCHITECTURE_AND_CODE_GUIDELINES.md that is the final source of truth

 # Guess-History – Multiplayer (PartyKit) Integration

 This project integrates a 2‑player lobby over PartyKit with strict typing and resilient reconnects.